 - Pre-germination seed treatment None

 - Plant spacing average 0.6 m (1.97 ft)

 - Potential insect pests Aphids

 - Potential animal pests Birds

 Honeysuckle is found in many different environments, and it is surprising how hardy the flower is considering its delicate appearance.
 Opinions differ on whether this plant is a pretty addition to gardens, or whether it is a nuisance weed.
-In fact, honeysuckle requires minimal attention and can easily by grown at home, to be enjoyed ornamentally or harvested and used in herbal remedies.
+In fact, honeysuckle requires minimal attention and can be easily grown at home to be enjoyed as decoration or harvested for herbal remedies.

 Honeysuckle will grow in some shade, but full sun is optimal.